nicmunroe/wingtips/wingtips-spring/README.md

 ### Default Tagging Strategy

-The default implementation uses the `OpenTracingTagStrategy` to append the following tags to the span.
+The default implementation uses the `OpenTracingHttpTagStrategy` to append the following tags to the span.

 |  Tag  | Description | Example value |
 | `http.method` | The request method used. | `GET` |